-Whether you’re buying a new vinyl record or second-hand ones from the flea markets, you have to spot good quality vinyl from a bad one.
+Whether you’re buying a new vinyl record or second-hand ones from the flea markets, you have to spot good quality vinyl record from a bad one.

 The great thing about second-hand vinyl shops is that most of the custom vinyl records are in mint condition or have minimal damage.